craftedgp/SCP-Slayer/README.md

 This game is still in it's early stages, so far we only have :
 - SCP 096

-> Next thing to add is the respawn mechanics
 ## How to play in early stages
 First you need Python version 3.6 at least